nigelwhitfield/bpos/README.md

 configured, a summary of the total goods and total VAT.

-Email sales logs will prompt for an email address and then launch the default email client with a new message that has two attachments. sales.csv is the summary of each sale, with salesref, date, amount and number of items. lineitems.csv contains all the individual items sold, with the salesref, sku, quantity, price, vatrate and total.
+Email sales logs will prompt for an email address and then launch the default email client with a new message that has two attachments. sales.csv is the summary of each sale, with salesref, date, amount, number of items, number of SKUs, order prefix and discount rate.

+lineitems.csv contains all the individual items sold, with the salesref, sku, quantity, price, vatrate and total paid.

 Post sales log will post transactions in JSON format to a remote URL.
 This option is described in more detail later.